Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 **Special Techniques**

 You start with two Special Techniques, chosen from the combined list of your Weapon and your Glam.
+Rate one at a d8 and the other at a d6.

 Eventually you can unlock all Special Techniques from your Weapon and Glam, and additional Special Techniques can be gained as Quest Rewards.